axeltidemann/self_dot/README.md

 the VIRTUALENVWRAPPER_PYTHON was the same as the system wide python, so this worked.

 In order to use the new shared libraries, you must specify where they are.
+NB: REVISE TO SEE IF THIS REALLY IS NECESSARY.
+Try it without setting DYLD_LIBRARY_PATH first.

 > export DYLD_LIBRARY_PATH=$VIRTUAL_ENV/lib